sohan-4/Arrange-Puzzle-Game-6-pieces/README.txt

 Sohan Biswal
-Enter a text file with any 5 numbers and an underscore (_) and this will rearrange them. https://www.mathsisfun.com/games/arrange.html it is like this but with 6 numbers
+Enter a text file with any 5 numbers separated with commas and an underscore (_) and this will rearrange them. https://www.mathsisfun.com/games/arrange.html it is like this but with 6 numbers
+An example, Puzzle.txt is provided